goodluckoguzie/WorldModels/README.md

 ## Training

-Training and testing our world model consists in 7 steps: 1) Generating the train and test data for VAE and RNN, 2)Generating the train and test data for RNN, 3) Training the VAE to learn a compressed representation of that data, 4) Training the RNN on sequences of the RNN train data, and 4) Testing the Trained VAE 5) Testing the Trained RNN, 6) Training the Controller, and 7) Testing the Controller.
+Training and testing our world model consists in 7 steps: 1) Generating the train and test data for VAE, 2)Generating the train and test data for RNN, 3) Training the VAE to learn a compressed representation of that data, 4) Training the RNN on sequences of the RNN train data, 5) Testing the Trained VAE, 6) Testing the Trained RNN, 7) Training the Controller, and 8) Testing the Controller.

 ### 1. Random Rollouts
 1) Generating VAE data.
 Data in this case is sequences of images from the environment.
 To gather images from 2000 rollouts, run the command